 Are you interested in becoming a board member?
 Want to learn more?
 Click the button and send us an email today!

-Tara Moses (she/her) is a director, playwright, dramaturg, Artistic Director of telatúlsa, and a citizen of the Seminole Nation of Oklahoma.
+Tara Moses (she/her) is a director, playwright, dramaturg, former Artistic Director of telatúlsa, and a citizen of the Seminole Nation of Oklahoma.

 As a director, her work as been seen in New York, NY; Tulsa, OK; Washington, D.C.; Bethesda, MD; Oklahoma City, OK; Palmetto, GA; Edmond, OK; and Hartford, CT.
 Her plays have been produced and/or developed with Safe Harbors Indigenous Collective (New York, NY); Sound Theatre Company (Seattle, WA); Good Luck Macbeth Theatre Company (Reno, NV); Yale Indigenous Performing Arts Program (New Haven, CT); Native Voices at the Autry (Los Angeles, CA); Oklahoma Indigenous Theatre Company (Oklahoma City, OK); telatúlsa (Tulsa, OK); University of Central Oklahoma (Edmond, OK); American Indian Artists, Inc. AMERINDA (New York, NY); No Peeking Theatre Company (Jersey City, NJ); Furnace Fringe Festival (Boston, MA); #BingeTheatreCompany (Washington, D.C.); and Echo Theatre Company (Tulsa, OK).